bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-02-26-newsletter.md

 [libsecp256k1][libsecp256k1 repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #13339][] wallet: Replace %w by wallet name in -walletnotify script FIXME:bitschmidty
+- [Bitcoin Core #13339][] allows the wallet name to be passed as an argument to a user-provided `walletnotify` transaction notification script.
+Previously only the txid was passed to the `walletnotify` script, which made it difficult for users running in multi-wallet mode to determine which wallet received the incoming transaction.
+This change is part of an ongoing effort to enhance [multi-wallet support][].
+The change is not currently supported on Windows.

 - [Eclair #1325][] allows the `SendToRoute` endpoint to accept routing hints that can help the spending node find a path to the receiving